jaime-aguayo/muframex/README.md

 ### Quick demo and visualization

-The code in this fork should work exactly as in the original repo:

 For a quick demo, you can train for a few iterations and visualize the outputs of your model.